lyndon025/playtested/src/content/article/legacy/2023-05-15-a-f2p-mobile-gaming-treat-for-lotr-fans--full-review---lotr-heroes-of-middle-earth.md

-## +Various campaigns to play with hundreds of missions
+- Various campaigns to play with hundreds of missions

-## +Quality of life features to help with grinding and farming
+- Quality of life features to help with grinding and farming

-## +Intuitive and beginner-friendly game mechanics
+- Intuitive and beginner-friendly game mechanics

-## +Control over character progression, reducing reliance on randomization
+- Control over character progression, reducing reliance on randomization## Cons

-## Cons

 -Not LOTR newcomer friendly